root-project/root/documentation/JSROOT/JSROOT.md

 [OpenUI5](http://openui5.org/) is  a web toolkit for developers to ease and speed up the development of full-blown HTML5 web applications.
 Since version 5.3.0 JSROOT provides possibility to use OpenUI5 functionality together with JSROOT.

-First problem is bootstraping of OpenUI5.
+First problem is bootstrapping of OpenUI5.
 Most easy solution - specify openui5 URL parameter when loading JSROOT:

       <script type="text/javascript"